-As of May 2019, the City is in the process of updating the General Plan.
+The City is in the process of updating the General Plan.
 In December 2017, the City presented the updated draft of the General Plan ("Proposed Revised General Plan").
 The Planning Commission transmitted the draft to the City and County of Honolulu Council ("Council") in April 2018.
-As of May 2019, the Council has not taken it up for reading.